CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 weight: 810
 toc: 4
 ---
 The *What Just Happened* (WJH) feature, available on NVIDIA switches, streams detailed and contextual telemetry data for analysis.
 This provides real-time visibility into problems in the network, such as hardware packet drops due to buffer congestion, incorrect routing, and ACL or layer 1 problems.
-You must have Cumulus Linux 4.0.0 or later, SONiC 202012 or later, and NetQ 2.4.0 or later to use this feature.
+You must have Cumulus Linux 4.4.0 or later, SONiC 202012 or 202106 and NetQ 2.4.0 or later to use this feature.

 For a list of supported WJH events, refer to the {{<link title="WJH Event Messages Reference">}}.